ZeppyTube/Zeppy-Tube-Official-Texture-Pack/README.md

 MODRINTH LINK, PLEASE DOWNLOAD FROM THERE: https://modrinth.com/resourcepack/zeppy-tubes-official-texture-pack

 This pack was created by me, Zeppy Tube, because I wanted to change some little stuff in the game (changes shown below), because I didn't want multiple texture packs to do little stuff, so I just made my own to change it all
-I never planned on releasing this, however after getting a few request for a release, I'm finally officially releasing this along with all the versions (Because I couldn't get multi support to work lol)
+I never planned on releasing this, however after getting a few request for a release, I'm finally officially releasing this, enjoy :D

 # Changes to the game:
 - -Replaced "Honey comb" name with "Wax".